About

 Please note that due to the large number of applications we receive, we can only reply to shortlisted candidates.

-The Egmont Institute offers internships in both their Communications & Events department and in the European Affairs Programme.
+The Egmont Institute offers student internships in both their Communications & Events department and in the European Affairs Programme.
 Please make sure to apply to the correct one!

 The European Affairs Programme at the Egmont Institute regularly seeks a full-time Intern to support its research activities and events for 3–4-month periods during the academic year.
 Knowledge of the internal workings of the EU institutions and decision-making processes is essential.